Prof. Dr. Stefan Heidemann

 - The Balkh Art and Cultural Heritage Project

 - KENOM - Co-operative Indexing of Object Data of Coin Collections

 As a teacher in Islamic Studies, coming from modern development economics and working on Early and Middle Islamic civilizations, I offer a wide range of undergraduate and graduate courses on language, religion, culture, history, and politics of the 19th and 20th centuries.
-An important aspect in all of my classes whether they are about the development of Islamic thought, law, cultural practice and institutions, is the understanding of their historical, geographical, and economic contextes.
+An important aspect in all of my classes whether they are about the development of Islamic thought, law, cultural practices and institutions, is the understanding of their historical, geographical, and economic contexts.

 Oct.
 2011 to date, Professor of Islamic Studies at Universität Hamburg.